-For the record, I don’t even especially like this song.
+For the record, I don’t even especially like the original song.
 It’s okay, as far as cutesy duets go.
 It does an adequate job of capturing a familiar relationship between a man and a woman.
 As with any song, you can make it come across as creepy and criminal; but you can also make it come across as it was originally intended: as playful.
 The couple is literally playing a game, a very old one, where the man wants what he wants, and the woman wants it too, but it’s more fun for both of them when he has to work for it a little bit.
 It’s a song about persuasion.
 That’s what seduction is, and that’s what makes the song interesting: the tension.
 If there is no tension, there is no song.

 Here are the full lyrics.
 The woman’s lines are in parenthesis.
 If you’re convinced this song is a rape song, please do read through the lyrics before you read the rest of this post!

 You’ll note that the only protests the woman makes are that her reputation might be soiled.
 She doesn’t say that she wants to go, only that she should.
 This is because . . .
 I’m dying a little inside because I actually have to say it . . . she actually wants to stay.
 As women often do, when they are already in a relationship with a man they are attracted to and with whom they have been spending a romantic evening, and whom they have been telling repeatedly that they are actually interested in staying.